prdpx7/prdpx7.github.io/_pages/about.md

 ---
 Hey there,<br/>
 This is Pradeep.<br/>
-I do programming for passion and for paying my bills.
+I do programming for passion and for paying my bills[[1](https://prdpx7.github.io/assets/pdf/resume.pdf)].

 I usually write on this blog on weekends or when i have no stuff to do.<br/>